I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications, and fun mathematical facts.

 - Person 3 shakes n - 3 hands

-- and so on until you get to the penultimate person shaking the 1 remaining hand.
+- and so on until you get to the penultimate person shaking the one remaining hand.

 This gives us the following formula: